-Black Swallowtail (Papilio polyxenes)
+Black Swallowtail Butterfly (Papilio polyxenes)

-This remarkable butterfly is a strong flier that enjoys open areas and ‘hilltopping’.
+Black Swallowtail butterflies aka Eastern Black Swallowtails are strong fliers that enjoy open areas and ‘hilltopping’.
 Hilltopping is popular among males in search of females; it allows a greater area to be covered in search of a mate.
 Males can also be very territorial, chasing other males off their hill.

 The wings of the Black Swallowtails are black with yellow with additional blue markings.
 This large butterfly commonly feeds on taller plants with longer-tubed flowers.
 They are wonderful guests to welcome and are a pleasure to watch dashing through the garden.